 In other words, it acts as a natural pain killer.

 As a natural remedy, it is known to serve as a sedative.
 It also has relaxing, antiseptic and bactericidal properties.
 And if you are suffering from menstrual cramps, then this oil will ease your pain.

 Menthol:- This is a mixture of a number of herbs; peppermint, eucalyptus and pennyroyal.
-Menthol is a compound and is used to relieve stomach trouble.
+Menthol is a compound that relieves stomach trouble.

 Menthol has so many health benefits and is used as a traditional treatment for several ailments.
 It is used to treat gas, bloating, indigestion and colic.
-It is also used to treat aches, including headaches.
-It is also used to treat symptoms of cold, flu and respiratory congestion as well as irritable bowel syndrome.
+Menthol is also used to treat aches, including headaches.
+And it is used to treat symptoms of cold, flu and respiratory congestion as well as irritable bowel syndrome.